Andrei Kozyrev: NNPT and conflict with Ukraine over Crimea

-State Duma
+State Duma deputy

 In the December 1993 elections, Kozyrev ran for a seat in the lower house, the State Duma, as a candidate on the list of the liberal Russia's Choice bloc in the Murmansk region.
 He took a seat as a representative from Murmansk when the State Duma met in January 1994, having won 60 percent of the vote in a field of 10.

 He had been blamed for the international controversy over the conflict in Chechnya.
 He had also been targeted as a scapegoat for failing to stop North Atlantic Treaty Organization (NATO) bombing of the Bosnian Serbs and of NATO plans to expand into Eastern Europe.

 Kozyrev was criticized by the Russian State Duma for capitulating to the West, which led to Russia's loss of "superpower" status, as well as for the alleged failure to support the Bosnian Serbs during the Bosnian War.

 After being elected a second time to the State Duma in Murmansk in January 1996, Kozyrev left the ministry as from now on it was prohibited to occupy both positions.
 He was succeeded as head of the MFA by Yevgeny Primakov.
 It was a political choice both by him and president.
 When asked if he had been "sacrificed by Yeltsin ... to pacify anti-reform forces?", Kozyrev told the Los Angeles Times, "of course, there has been some backtracking.
 Let's face it, there is stagnation. ...
 It was a genuine political conflict.
 I lost.
 I was overruled.
 I believe that my time will come again, that my policies will be brought back, sooner or later."
 Since the conclusion of the second Duma term Kozyrev left the government for private business.

 Kozyrev was a member of the Duma until the year 2000 elections.